needle-mirror/com.unity.netcode/Documentation~/rpcs.md

 }
 ```

-The `RpcCommandRequest` system uses an [RpcQueue](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.RpcQueue-1.html) internally to schedule outgoing RPCs.
+The `RpcCommandRequest` system uses an [`RpcQueue`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.RpcQueue-1.html) internally to schedule outgoing RPCs.

-## A note about serialization
+## Serializing RPCs

 You might have data that you want to attach to the `RpcCommand`.
 To do this, you need to add the data as a member of your command and then use the `Serialize` and `Deserialize` functions to decide what data should be serialized.
-See the following code for an example of this:
+Refer to the following code for an example of this:

 ```c#
 [BurstCompile]